How to Think Better: Workshops on Great Strategic Thinking

 Business war games sound cool.
 That’s because they are.
 Business war games are more than a way to escape the tedium of gigabyte spreadsheets and death by PowerPoint.
 They are a way to put your knowledge of your business to better use.

 With business war games strategists can achieve surprising new insights into businesses they know well.
-And by the way, business war games are not about war.
+By the way, business war games are not about war.

 In this workshop you will learn: